LaOuede/cpp/README.md

 <div align=center>

 The <b>C++</b> project involves an intensive, immersive coding experience in order to learn and practice C++ programming through a series of hands-on exercises and challenges.
-The difficulty of the exercises is graduated and allows to tackle different concepts related to object-oriented programming.
+The difficulty of the exercises is graduated and allows to tackle different concepts related to object-oriented programming such as encapsulation, data hiding, inheritance, polymorphism...

 </div>